-Person other than plumber performing work in the trade
+Person other than plumber performing work in trade

-4 For the purposes of clause 22(2)(e) of the Act, which allows a person who holds a certificate recognized by the Director to practice a compulsory certified trade, a person who does not hold a certificate of qualification in the plumber trade may perform plumbing work if the person holds a certificate of qualification in another designated trade and the work to be performed comes within the scope of that other designated trade.
+4 A person who does not hold a certificate of qualification in the plumber trade may perform work included in the definition of the plumber trade if the person holds a certificate of qualification in another designated trade and the work to be performed comes within the scope of that other designated trade.

 5 For the purposes of subsection 38(2) of the General Regulations, a joint application for an exemption from the application of subsections 22(2) and (3) of the Act is permitted for the plumber trade.